Dave-team/Knowledge-base/Business principles.md

 **Running meetings**
 - Thank the participants for joining the meeting
-- Re-iterate the goal and agenda of the meeting (they should already know this from my pre-wiring)
+- Re-iterate the goal and agenda of the meeting (they should already know this from my pre-wiring).
+This is a summary of the email/agenda description
+- Quickly validate that people agree with the context
+- Move onto the open questions
 - Start the next meeting with the action items of last meeting
 - Tips to host a good meeting:
     - Use the whiteboard to brainstorm, keep track of important items discussed